romeorizzi/TALight/README.md

 in the `~/TAlight/problems/sum/meta.yaml` file

 This should allow you to test the simpler versions of codes that serve the intended service.
 See how simple serving a problem can be before entering in the (only superficial) obfuscations coming with colored outputting and multilingual support.
 As you can see, both for problem `sum` and for problem `morra` all services are implemented both in a simple and in an advanced manner.
-Starting from the simple and then looking at the advanced should help your way through to all the little proficiency needed on the tchica level, and ready to express yourself on the creative side of problem making.
+Starting from the simple and then looking at the advanced should help your way through to all the little proficiency needed on the technical level, and ready to express yourself on the creative side of problem making.

 There is also a service for checking whether a `meta.yaml` file is fit: